Nick Boles: 2019 resignation

-He subsequently described himself as sitting as an "Independent Progressive Conservative" until Parliament was dissolved on 6 November 2019.
+He subsequently described himself as sitting as an "Independent Progressive Conservative" until parliament was dissolved on 6 November 2019.

 Policy positions

-In 2010, Boles argued that the Coalition Government was the true inheritor of Blairism and called for former Labour Cabinet ministers - David Miliband, James Purnell and Andrew Adonis - to join the Government.
-This echoed a similar call from his close friend, Michael Gove, for Purnell, Adonis and Hazel Blears to serve a Conservative Government.
-Later that year, Boles also called for the Coalition to remain until after 2015 in the form of an electoral pact.
-Boles has called for the forming of a "national liberal" faction within the Conservative Party formed of social liberals with conservative fiscal views, and suggested some Conservative candidates might benefit from running for election under that name to win over voters who did not consider themselves conservatives.
+In 2010, Boles argued that the coalition government was the true inheritor of Blairism, and called for former Labour Cabinet ministers—David Miliband, James Purnell and Andrew Adonis—to join the government.
+This echoed a similar call from his close friend, Michael Gove, for Purnell, Adonis and Hazel Blears to serve a Conservative government.
+Later that year, Boles also called for the coalition to remain until after 2015 in the form of an electoral pact.
+Boles has called for the forming of a "national liberal" faction within the Conservative Party, formed of social liberals with fiscally conservative views, and suggested some Conservative candidates might benefit from running for election under that name to win over voters who did not consider themselves conservatives.

 In July 2012, Boles used a speech at the Resolution Foundation think tank to call for: